 As for the 5G service, the Tab S7 FE handles sub-6GHz mid-band spectrum.
 That means it works exceedingly well on T-Mobile’s service in the US, which banks on the mid-band airwaves.
 I saw good 5G browsing speeds when out and about.
 The Tab S7 FE does not support the speedier mmWave flavor of 5G, which is what AT&T and Verizon rely on for their fastest service.
 5G support across the UK and the rest of the EU will vary.

 Last, the Tab S7 FE 5G model is limited to Wi-Fi 5 and Bluetooth 5, which prevents it from accessing the best Wi-Fi and most stable Bluetooth available.
 We would have liked to see at least Wi-Fi 6 on board, if not Wi-Fi 6E, for future-proofing.
-Yet, in another baffling turn, the Wi-Fi model of the Galaxy Tab S7 FE does support Wi-Fi 6 and Bluetooth 5.2.
+Yet, in another baffling turn, the Galaxy Tab S7 FE’s Wi-Fi model supports Wi-Fi 6 and Bluetooth 5.2.
 This is just a mess, Samsung.

 Is the software any good?

 The app experience on Android tablets isn’t always the best.
 Not enough developers take the time to adjust their apps for the larger, wider displays of tablets, and it shows.
-Perhaps Android 12L will help, but we’ve yet to realize those upgrades on real-world devices.
 Some apps will default to a portrait-only orientation even when using the tablet in landscape mode, while others will have weird or unfilled spaces when forced to render sideways.
 It’s uneven at best.
-Of course, this is endemic of all Android tablets and not just the Tab S7 FE.
+Of course, this is endemic to all Android tablets, not just the Tab S7 FE.

 Naturally, the included S Pen stylus interacts well with everything on the screen.
 There are also some dedicated S Pen apps, such as Samsung Notes, Penup, Noteshelf, and Canva.
 These all work well, though the Notes app is the most powerful.
 The Air Command function turns on automatically when you bring the stylus near the display and it’s a breeze to tap into any of the S Pen-optimized apps.
 It’s just a shame the device’s performance problems hold back the overall usability of the S Pen, as any intensive image editing or multitasking will quickly slow the tablet down.

 - Keyboard Cover: It’s important to keep a tablet’s screen protected and a good keyboard case really ups the productivity clout of a tablet.
 For the price, the Samsung Galaxy Tab S7 FE Keyboard Cover ($169) isn’t bad.
 The keys are well spaced and have solid feedback.
-There’s a number row and a function key row containing dedicated shortcuts to screen brightness, volume, Dex, and more.
-There’s no touchpad, however, which may be a disappointment to some.
+A number row and a function key row contain dedicated shortcuts to screen brightness, volume, Dex, and more.
+There’s no touchpad, however, which may disappoint some.
 The keyboard is only able to stand at a single, unadjustable angle.
-On a more positive note, the Keyboard Cover has a dedicated, protected spot for the S Pen which is very handy.
+On a more positive note, the Keyboard Cover has a dedicated, protected spot for the S Pen, which is very handy.